TheGoldenEye/cointracking_dpos/README.md

 ```
 node get_forging.js
 ```
-The output files are written to the current directory.
+The output files are written to the configured `outputDir` directory.

 ## 4 get_tx.js script